SooL/documentation/blinky.md

 Requirements
 -----------------------------------------------

- - Having a proper installation of Atollic TrueStudio and its toolchain.
+ - Having a proper installation of CubeIDE  and its toolchain.
-TrueStudio may be found for free at [https://atollic.com/resources/download/](https://atollic.com/resources/download/)
  - Having downloaded the SooL library